tess-jl/aws-developer-course/notes/15_AWS_Serverless_SAM.md

 **change set** = how cloudformation should take the existing state and move it to next state based on modifications

 ### Installing the SAM CLI
+can install a nice CLI to develop locally via aws-sam-cli --> see corresponding GitHub
+* need Docker, Python, AWS CLI
+* use python to install CLI

+### Creating First SAM Project